ash2q/into_madness/README.md

 ## Parry

 There is a unique parry mechanic.
-It is basically a guage which starts slow and then speeds up, and the idea is to get the gauuge to be within a certain precise point near the end.
-A successful parry will result in a percentage of damage being reflected back at the enemy, taking no damage yourself, and the parried attack doesn't consume a move charge.
+It is triggered by using your primary attack at the exact time a bullet hits the player.
+If the parry is successful then your primary move is recharged, you take no damage, and the enemy which did the attack takes some damage.
+If the parry was attempted but unsuccessful (too slow or too fast) then the move charge is consumed and damage taken is increased.
+Parrying is only an available option if you have a move charge

-Parrying has an effect on sanity.
+Failing a parry has an effect on sanity.